Skoda Octavia review

-The Skoda Octavia is a family hatchback based on the Volkswagen Golf and SEAT Leon.
-It's brilliantly packaged and offers more bootspace than both, as well as a hugely practical interior and enough room for five.
+The Skoda Octavia is a brilliantly packaged variation on its Volkswagen Group bedfellows, the VW Golf and SEAT Leon.
+It offers more boot space than either, as well as a hugely practical interior with enough room for five.

 There is also a Skoda Octavia Scout, which gets four-wheel drive, plastic body cladding and an increased ride height.
 This makes it a rival to the Vauxhall Insignia Country Tourer and Volkswagen Passat Alltrack.

 The high performance Octavia vRS has also developed an enthusiastic following over the years, after the first version was launched with a high profile World Rally Championship campaign behind it, way back in 1999.